l3r8yJ/l3r8yj.github.io/_posts/code/2023-02-22-complete-rultor-setup-guide.md

   # you can create your own container.
   image: yegor256/rultor-image:1.13.0
 assets:
-  # Here important thing, in my repo config pleaced in `assets/` folder.
+  # Here is important thing, in my repo config placed in `assets/` folder.
-  # If you just put your config directly path gonna be like `l3r8yJ/repo#crates-credentials
+  # If you just put your config directly, path is gonna be like `l3r8yJ/repo#crates-credentials
   credentials: your_nickname/your_repo#path_to_config/crates-credentials
 install: |
   pdd --file=/dev/null